 So what is is exactly?

-In the bakeries it is made out of the left overs from cakes and Tortenboden (layered cake biscuit).
-The cake left overs are mixed with a buttery cream, rum and almonds and mounted on a cookie bottom piece up to a height of 10cm or 4 inches, so it looks like a little mountain.
+In the bakeries it is made out of the left overs from cakes and a so called “Tortenboden” (layered cake biscuit).
+The cake left overs are mixed with a buttery cream, rum and almonds and mounted on a shortcrust cookie bottom piece up to a height of 10cm or 4 inches, so it’s shape reminds of a little mountain.

 This little mountain will be completely covered with chocolate.
 Because the ingredients can vary the Granatsplitter is always different and this makes it so unusual.
 You can be very creative and use all kinds of ingredients.

 In Berlin they call them “Hackstockkratze”, in the Eastern regions it is a “Punschberg” (because of the rum).
 For the glaze you can use dark, medium or even white chocolate.
 To make the dough you can use all kinds of cake rests like from a coffee cake, cookies that are left over or a biscuit base cake.
 The recipe below is original and authentic German.
 Happy Baking!

 1/2 biscuit base cake (Tortenboden) – Already made or make from scratch (500-600 g)

 You can use the recipe for an Obstkuchen (fruit cake) – Find it here –